 Reactions to sexual assault can vary greatly.
 Reactions may come immediately afterwards or much later (see “Reactions to violence“).
 For various reasons, some women seek help after a period of time, some not at all.
 The reasons can be many; she might not want to tell anyone what has happened, or she struggles with feelings of guilt and shame.

-If you can it is advisable to get in touch with the healthcare service as soon as possible for care and for tests to be done.
-Health care professionals can take samples which can be used as evidence against the perpetrator if you choose to the report to the police.
-They can also perform tests for sexually transmitted diseases.
+If you can, it is advisable to get in touch with healthcare services as soon as possible to receive care and for tests to be taken.
+Healthcare staff can take samples which can be used as evidence against the perpetrator if you choose to report to the police.
+The evidence is stored in case you would decide to report to the police at a later stage.
+Healthcare staff can also test for sexually transmitted diseases.